HKU-BAL/Clair3-Trio/docs/trio/representation_unification_trio.md

 #### 7. Benchmark using unified VCF and true variant set with happy (optional)

-all modules run correctly, the results of this benchmark will have a F1-score ~ 0.99
+If all modules run correctly, the results of this benchmark will have a F1-score ~ 0.99

 ```bash
 # Install hap.py if not installed